Duchy of Bukovina: Name

 The name Bukovina came into official use in 1775 with the region's annexation from the Principality of Moldavia to the possessions of the Habsburg monarchy (which became the Austrian Empire in 1804, and Austria-Hungary in 1867).

 The official German name, die Bukowina, of the province under Austrian rule (1775–1918), was derived from the Polish form Bukowina, which in turn was derived from the Ukrainian word, Буковина (Bukovyna), and the common Slavic form of buk, meaning beech tree (бук [buk] as, for example, in Ukrainian or, even, Buche in German).
 Another German name for the region, das Buchenland, is mostly used in poetry, and means "beech land", or "the land of beech trees".
 In Romanian, in literary or poetic contexts, the name Țara Fagilor ("the land of beech trees") is sometimes used.

 In English, an alternative form is The Bukovina, increasingly an archaism, which, however, is found in older literature.

 History

 After the Mongol invasion of Europe, the Bukovina lands since the 14th century had been part of the Principality of Moldavia, with Suceava being the princely capital from 1388 to 1565.
-In the 16th century, Moldavia came under Ottoman influence, but still retaining its autonomy.
+In the 16th century, Moldavia came under Ottoman suzerainty, but still retaining its autonomy.
 During the early 18th century, Moldavia became the target of the Russian Empire's southwards expansion, inaugurated by Tsar Peter the Great during the Pruth River Campaign of 1710–11.
-In 1769, during the Russo-Turkish War of 1768–74, Moldavia was occupied by Russian troops.
+In 1769, during the Russo-Turkish War of 1768–74, Moldavia was occupied by the Imperial Russian Army.